PrakharAgrawal123/AI-Health-Prediction/README.md

 - Decision Tree
 - Random Forest

-Best-performing model selected individually for each disease.
+Best-performing models were selected for deployment.

 ---